geoschem/GCHP/docs/source/supplement/rundir-config.rst

 Output diagnostics data on a lat-lon grid
 """""""""""""""""""""""""""""""""""""""""

 See documentation in the :file:`HISTORY.rc` config file for instructions on how to output diagnostic collection on lat-lon grids.
+If outputting on a lat-lon grid you may also output regional data instead of global.

 Output restart files at regular or irregular frequency
 """"""""""""""""""""""""""""""""""""""""""""""""""""""